A Stochastic Variance-Reduced Coordinate Descent Algorithm for Learning Sparse Bayesian Network from Discrete High-Dimensional Data: Abstract

 \section{Abstract}

-This paper addresses the problem of learning a sparse structure Bayesian network from high-dimensional discrete data.
+{This paper addresses the problem of learning a sparse structure Bayesian network from high-dimensional discrete data.
 Compared to continuous Bayesian networks, learning a discrete Bayesian network is a challenging problem due to the large parameter space.
 Although many approaches have been developed for learning continuous Bayesian networks, few approaches have been proposed for the discrete ones.
-In this paper, we address learning Bayesian networks as an optimization problem and propose a score function that satisfies the sparsity and the DAG property simultaneously.
+In this paper, we address learning Bayesian networks as an optimization problem and propose a score function which guarantees the learnt structure to be a sparse directed acyclic graph.
 Besides, we implement a block-wised stochastic coordinate descent algorithm to optimize the score function.
-Specifically, we use a variance reducing method in our optimization algorithm to make the algorithm work efficiently in high-dimensional data.
+Specifically, we use a variance reducing method in our optimization algorithm to make the algorithm work efficiently for high-dimensional data.
 The proposed approach is applied to synthetic data from well-known benchmark networks.
 The quality, scalability, and robustness of the constructed network are measured.
-Compared to some competitive approaches, the results reveal that our algorithm outperforms the others in evaluation metrics.
+Compared to some competitive approaches, the results reveal that our algorithm outperforms some of the well-known proposed methods.}